-The purpose of the learning journeys is for participating community groups to see different tourism projects, learn what has worked and what hasn’t and identify what actions can be implemented in their own community to enhance the tourism offering.
+The purpose of the learning journeys was for participating community groups to see different tourism projects, learn what has worked and what hasn’t and identify what actions can be implemented in their own community to enhance the tourism offering.

 The groups visited Linlithgow Heritage Trail, South Tyndale Railway and a range of businesses:- Ardardan Family Estate, Mohr 84 and Edenmill Farm Butchery & Smokery for the final journey to celebrate the Year of Food and Drink Scotland 2015.
 This one-day food tourism day showcased these dedicated local businesses to hear first-hand, their tried and tested methods to promote local produce, events they hold to encourage visitors and about the exceptional customer service they provide.